RosettaCommons/documentation/application_documentation/interface-analyzer.md

 References
 ==========

 No references are directly associated with this protocol.
-It was used with the [[AnchoredDesign application|anchored-design]] (see that app's documentation) and CAPRI21 interface discrimination.
+It was used with the [[AnchoredDesign application|anchored-design]] (see that app's documentation), CAPRI21 interface discrimination, and the reference below.

+Stranges, P.B. and B. Kuhlman, A comparison of successful and failed protein interface designs highlights the challenges of designing buried hydrogen bonds.
+Protein Science, 2013.
+22(1): p.
+74-82.

 Purpose
 ===========================================